-Investment income increased by \$0.2 million in 2018, primarily due to increased distributions from the Company's investment in Aureon Network Services, Inc. due primarily to sales of certain parts of Aureon's operations.
+Investment income decreased by \$0.28 million in 2019, primarily due to decreased distributions from the Company's investment in Aureon Network Services, Inc. The 2018 distributions were higher than normally due because of distributions related to the sales of certain parts of Aureon's operations.

-Interest expense decreased by \$0.4 million in 2018, primarily due to reductions in debt offset by higher interest rates.
+Interest expense decreased by \$0.26 million in 2019, primarily due to reductions in debt offset by higher interest rates.

-Other income of \$3.3 million in 2018 primarily consists of a distribution from an affiliated entity that secured a contingent payment from a transaction that originally closed in 2012.
+Other income of \$2.5 million in 2019 and \$3.3 million in 2018 were primarily from a distribution from an affiliated entity that secured a contingent payment from a transaction that originally closed in 2012.

-Equity in earnings of affiliates in 2018 were \$2.7 million up from the \$2.3 million in 2017, and primarily represent our Modoc RSA wireless investment in California and DFT Communications.
+Equity in earnings of affiliates in 2019 were \$2.7 million which was flat compared to 2018.
+This primarily represents our investment in the Modoc RSA wireless investment and in DFT Communications.